fbradasc/HOB/README.md

 However to make sure that the deserialized data is really what it should be, some steps are needed:

-1. Deserialization of the message identifier
+1. Deserialization of the message *UID*
-2. Optionally match the deserialized identifier with the message type to be read
+2. Optionally match the deserialized *UID* with the message type to be read
-3. Deserialization of the message data, it is successful only if the identifier matches the message to be read
+3. Deserialization of the message data, it is successful only if the *UID* matches the message to be read

 ```